top of page

 On the boat tour we spent around 20 minutes exploring the reef alongside around four other boats.
 The reef didn’t feel too crowded unlike some other sites in Palawan.

-The Port Boat tour cost us ₽1500 or you can book online...
+The Port Barton boat tour cost us ₽1500 or you can book online...
 Book here

 Starfish island was the last stop we made and it did not disappoint.
 We got to see multiple large Chocolate Chip Starfish resting on the shallow banks of the island.
 The sand bar was a highlight of the trip, a picturesque peak of sand rises above the crystal waters ready for you to hunt for starfish.